KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 kali@kali:~$ ls -aFl examples/ | grep kali
 ```

 Now we need to edit the cryptmypi.conf on the example you wish to build.
-These settings will be personal, but let's just give you all an example.
+These settings will be personal, but let's just give you all an example:

 ```console
 kali@kali:~$ cat kali-encrypted-basic/cryptmypi.conf